-Managing AppNav-XE in Cisco SD-WAN
+Managing AppNav-XE in Cisco Catalyst SD-WAN

 The AppNav-XE feature was already supported on IOS XE platforms.
-However, starting from Cisco IOS XE Release 17.2, the feature is extended to Cisco IOS XE SD-WAN platforms.
-Note that for this feature to work, Cisco vManage should be running Cisco SD-WAN Release 20.1.1 or later.
+However, starting from Cisco IOS XE Release 17.2, the feature is extended to Cisco IOS XE Catalyst SD-WAN platforms.
+Note that for this feature to work, Cisco SD-WAN Manager should be running release 20.1.1 or later.